Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 [TPS_SWCT_01170] Purpose of Virtual Function Cluster (cid:100) The purpose of Virtual Function Cluster within the Software Component Template mainly has three aspects:

-#@SECTION: 1. assign PortPrototypes (non service related) of Sender Receiver or Client
+ 1. assign PortPrototypes (non service related) of Sender Receiver or Client

 Server communication to Virtual Function Clusters.

-#@SECTION: 2. control the behavior of the corresponding function in terms of whether or not it is
-required at a given point in time.
+ 2. control the behavior of the corresponding function in terms of whether or not it is required at a given point in time.
 This aspect is implemented by the concept of a control port.
 Software-components that implement control ports of a Virtual Function Cluster conceptually become VFC Controllers.

-#@SECTION: 3. allow for the application software to retrieve the status of a given Virtual Function
+3. allow for the application software to retrieve the status of a given Virtual Function

 Cluster.
 This aspect is implemented by the concept of a status port.